edrlab/thorium-reader-doc/content/en/documents/accessibility.md

 toc: false
 ---

-The thorium reader website content published since October 2022 is compliant with the Web Content Accessibility Guidelines (WCAG) 2.1 at the AA level.
+The thorium reader website is actually not compliant with the Web Content Accessibility Guidelines (WCAG) 2.1 at the AA level.

+We are working actively to get compliance before the end of 2024.

 ## Accessibility policy